opensearch-project/documentation-website/_security/configuration/disable.md

 {: .warning }

-## Remove OpenSearch Dashboards plugin
+## Removing the OpenSearch Dashboards plugin

 If you disable the Security plugin in `opensearch.yml` (or delete the plugin entirely) and still want to use OpenSearch Dashboards, you must remove the corresponding OpenSearch Dashboards plugin.
 For more information, see [OpenSearch Dashboards remove plugins]({{site.url}}{{site.baseurl}}/install-and-configure/install-dashboards/plugins/#remove-plugins).

-Refer to the following installation types to remove the OpenSearch Dashboards plugin:
+Refer to the following installation types to remove the OpenSearch Dashboards plugin.

 ### Docker